tonikelope/coronapoker/docs/TESTING.md

 `-StartAtScenario` is a checkpoint continuation, not a stale-artifact shortcut: it rebuilds and installs the current game and QA sources once, skips the already completed QA/headless phases, and then starts at the requested real-game profile.
+It refuses to run without the failed run's explicit `-Seed <BaseSeed>`.
 The lower-level runner's explicit `-SkipGameBuild` is only for callers that have already built the exact current source tree themselves.